Senja is located at 69 degrees north, with great opportunities to see the midnight sun in summer and the magical Northern Lights in winter.

 On the inside, one finds fertile soil and a friendly landscape with rolling hills and birch forests.
-Inside the valleys are pleasant settlements and small farms.
-Sør-Senja is rocky with boulders and pine forests. Ånderdalen National Park is also located here.
+Inside the valleys lie pleasant villages and small farms.
+South Senja is mountainous with rocks and pine forests.
+Here is also the Ånderdalen National Park.

-You can drive mile after mile in a dramatic landscape on an occasionally narrow and winding road and in the strangest places there are small fishing villages and houses that have got stuck.
-Senja reflects the robust and serious from a time when people had to make do with fishing and barren agriculture, but the island also shows you a soft side with sheltered fjord arms.
-Besides, it is so beautiful that you will wonder why you have not found your way here before.
+You can drive for miles in a dramatic landscape on a sometimes narrow and winding road, and in the most amazing places, there are small fishing villages and houses that have clung on.
+Senja reflects the robust and serious from a time when people had to survive on fishing and meager agriculture, but the island also shows you a soft side with cozy fjord arms.
+Moreover, it is so beautiful that you will wonder why you did not find your way here earlier.